College football scores: Top 25 rankings schedule, results for Week 14 | NCAA.com

-All college football conference championship matchups will be finalized today.
+The college football conference championship matchups were finalized Saturday.
 Below, find the scores and schedule for the Top 25 ranked teams in the College Football Playoff.

-On Saturday, No. 1 Ohio State plays at rival No. 13 Michigan.
-Later, No. 15 Alabama visits No. 15 Auburn and No. 8 Minnesota faces No. 12 Wisconsin.
+No. 15 Auburn stunned rival No. 5 Alabama, 48-45.
+Also on Saturday, No. 1 Ohio State crushed No. 13 Michigan, 56-27.
+The Buckeyes will play Wisconsin in the Big Ten Championship Game.

 College football rankings: Week 14 Top 25 scores, schedule